thesullivantage/Happnen/README.md

  * Edit your profile photo and bio, using the save button to store each
  * Click on an event's respective button to see its detail modal
  * If you click on an event that you created in the "My Events" column, you will see a different modal than when you open an invite from "My Invites" column

-## Problems/Issues Include (but are not limitied to):
-* Neverending Callbacks (Refactor in Progress)
-* Asynchronicity issue with storing basic session storage parameter (placeholder login functionality)
-* Obvious speed Issues with Heroku
-* Refactoring encrypted location controller functions to backend (Express middleware) from its current location (done in front end (within React components) for demo purposes)
-* In need of an image hosting service
-* Cannot click on same map pin twice sequentially
-* Need to link functionality ([on profile]) for viewing public event locations (React component already in place)
-* Create Event autofill issues
-* React-Materialize UI aesthetic issues (general)

-_Some of the above reflected in the issues section of this repository_

 ## Future Development:
 * Refactor for Happnen mobile application